kikoseijo/lumen-relay-boilerplate/README.md

 ## Who is this for?

-People wanting to get hands dirty with GraphQL, to serve as a boilerplate to kick-off API projects, People with knowledge of PHP but not able to put all pieces together, this is what you get:
+People wanting to get hands dirty with GraphQL, to serve as a boilerplate to kick-off API projects, a knowledge of Laravel its recommended, at a installation level, not covered here.

+## Included features

 * Full CRUD example.
 * GraphQL Playground.